Detection and Evaluation of Clusters within Sequential Data: Preliminaries

 The clustering algorithm in \cite{sanders2020clustering} first constructs an \emph{empirical frequency matrix} $\hat{N}$ element-wise from the sequence of observations $X_{1:\ell}$: for $i,j \in [n]$,

 Depending on the \emph{sparsity} of the frequency matrix characterized by the ratio $\ell/n^2$, regularization is applied by \emph{trimming}: all entries of rows and columns of $\hat{N}$ corresponding to a desired number of states with the largest degrees, which we denote by $\Gamma$, are set to zero.
-The clustering algorithm then executes two steps on the resulting \emph{trimmed frequency matrix} $\hat{N}_\Gamma$: \begin{description}[noitemsep, leftmargin=4em, labelindent = 1em] \item[Step 1.]
-Initialize with a spectral clustering algorithm. \item[Step 2.]
-Iterate with a cluster improvement algorithm. \end{description} We provide pseudocode for these algorithms in \Cref{sec:Pseudo_code_describing_the_clustering_procedure}.
+The clustering algorithm then executes two steps on the resulting \emph{trimmed frequency matrix} $\hat{N}_\Gamma$: \begin{itemize}[leftmargin=0.5em] \item[Step 1.]
+Use a spectral algorithm to find an initial approximate cluster assignment. \item[Step 2.]
+Iteratively improve the assignment with a cluster improvement algorithm. \end{itemize} We provide pseudocode for these algorithms in Appendix \ref{sec:Pseudo_code_describing_the_clustering_procedure}.

 Given some initial guess, here provided by a spectral algorithm, the cluster improvement algorithm consists of local optimization of a log-likelihood function by a hill climbing procedure.
 The state space $[n]$ and the number of clusters $\numClusters$ are kept fixed which means that the free parameters are the cluster transition matrix $p \in \{ q \in [0,1]^{\numClusters \times \numClusters} : \forall k, \sum_l q_{k,l} = 1 \}$ and the cluster assignment map $\sigma_n : [n] \to [\numClusters]$.
-Given an observation sequence $X_{1:\ell}$, the log-likelihood of the \gls{BMC}-model is given by
+Given an observation sequence $X_{1:\ell}$, the log-likelihood of the \gls{BMC} model is given by

-The reason that this two-step procedure is used instead of directly maximizing \eqref{eqn:Log_likelihood_of_the_cluster_improvement_algorithm}, is that finding the global maximizer of \eqref{eqn:Log_likelihood_of_the_cluster_improvement_algorithm} is numerically infeasible.
-Indicative of this numerical complexity is the fact that the number of possible partitions $\sigma_n$, given by the \emph{partition function} $\zeta(n)$, grows exponentially as $n$ increases
+The reason to use this two-step procedure instead of direct likelihood maximization is that finding the global maximizer of \eqref{eqn:Log_likelihood_of_the_cluster_improvement_algorithm} is numerically infeasible.

-The fact that the hill climbing procedure, which is computationally tractable, succeeds at exactly (resp.\ accurately) recovering the true underlying parameters when initialized with a spectral clustering is formally established in \cite{sanders2020clustering} in the asymptotic regime where $\ell = \omega(n\log n)$ (resp.\ $\ell = \omega(n)$).
+That hill climbing, which is computationally tractable, succeeds at exactly (resp.\ accurately) recovering the true parameters when initialized with a spectral clustering is formally established in \cite{sanders2020clustering} in the asymptotic regime where $\ell = \omega(n\log n)$ (resp.\ $\ell = \omega(n)$).